dont-fund-this/jam/.considerate.thirds/good.md

 am able to offer all i have to your family am able to offer all i know to both family

-while i am able see that i am my anger strive to never fix anything while i am still in the same emotional state as when it started else i risk everything, for any family near me
+while i am able see that i am my anger i strive to never fix anything while i am still in the same emotional state as when it started else i risk everything, for ANY family near me

 did you hear about the two firefighters? spoiler & plot twists,